spica-engine/site/docs/content/modules/query-params.md

 ```

-You can see short explanations and examples for every query parameters below;
+You can see short explanations and examples for every query parameter below;

-Example below will return 5 entries
+The example below will return 5 entries
 > GET: `<YOUR-API>/data?limit=5`

-Example below  will skip 10 entries
+The example below  will skip 10 entries
 > GET: `<YOUR-API>/data?skip=10`

 Example below  will order by id DESC